 2. Select LDAPserver under the Remote Server dropdown.
 In the new Add Group Match window, right-click HeadOffice under the Groups tab, and select Add Selected.
-The group will be added to the Selected tab.
-Select OK.
+The

 3. LDAPserver has been added to the LDAP group.
 Select OK.

 Configuring the SSL-VPN